wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - Qwen-Agent is an agent framework, hence here is my drop in interface for Qwen-Agent.

 ### Features:
+- Its AMD only, will feature better compatibility later.
 - Pre-gradio interface for configuration of models through dynamic menu, before main.
 - The project will be progrogrammed for, AMD/nVidia Gpu via Directml and Intel/Amd, support.
 - The project will be optimized for 64GB ram and  hence developed on the model Qwen2-56B-6Bit-GGUF.